kdp1965/tt-um-wokwipwm/docs/info.md

 1. Start the clock and reset the circuit.
 2. Set the DIP switches so only switch 7 is on (8'h40)
 3. Press 'load'.
 The display should now show '1'.
-4. Set the DIS switches so only switch 8 is on (8'h80).
+4. Set the DIP switches so only switch 8 is on (8'h80).
 5. Press 'load'.
 The display should show '2' and the first LED should start blinking at about 50% rate.
 6. Continue programming values for the other 3 PWMs by setting DIP switch value and pressing 'load' even values (duty cycle) must be less that the associated odd address value (period).
+7. When the 7-segment display shows "8", this is the phase offset value for PWM channel 2 relative to channel 1.
+    Loading a value here will force a known phase for channel 2 WHEN THE CHANNELS ARE SYNCHRONIZED.
+8. Load additional relative phase values for PWM channels 3 and 4 at the next two addresses (9 and A).
+9. To synchronize the PWM channels, write a value of 4 to address B.

 ## External hardware

 LEDs should be connected to the PWM channel outputs.
+The 7-Segement display shows the current register address to be written.